Irenexzwen/BIOE183/Tutorial3_Mapping_and_qualification.md

 # Tutorial3 Mapping and Quantification
-In this tutorial you're gonna learn how to map the RNAseq data to a zebrafish reference genome and quantify each gene's expression level.
+In this tutorial you're gonna learn how to map the RNAseq data to a drosophila reference genome and quantify each gene's expression level.

 ## 1.Introduction of Reads mapping
 http://chagall.med.cornell.edu/RNASEQcourse/Slides_July2019_Day2.pdf